How to uninstall BlackMamba ransomware

 What is BlackMamba?

-Ransomware is a piece of malware that encrypts files and generates a ransom note.
-Also, in most cases it renames encrypted files (e.g., appends a certain extension to their filenames).
-However, this particular ransomware only encrypts files (it does not rename them) and displays a pop-up window (a ransom note).
-BlackMamba was discovered by discovered by S!Ri.
+BlackMamba was discovered by S!Ri.
+Ransomware is malware that encrypts files and generates ransom messages.
+It often renames encrypted files (e.g., appends an extension to filenames), however, this particular ransomware only encrypts files (it does not rename them) and displays a pop-up window (the ransom message).

-Typically, victims of ransomware attacks cannot decrypt files without tools that can be provided only by developers of the installed ransomware.
-There are no third party tools that can decrypt files that are encrypted by BlackMamba as well.
-In such cases the only way for victims to recover their files for free is to restore them from a backup.
-Also, it is possible to prevent installed ransomware from encrypting files further (from encrypting files that are still not encrypted) by uninstalling it from the operating system.
-It is worthwhile to mention that paying a ransom to cyber criminals behind ransomware attack does not guarantee that they will provide a decryption key (and/or software).
-Therefore, it is advised not to trust ransomware developers, including the ones behind BlackMamba.
+Typically, victims of ransomware attacks cannot decrypt files without tools held only by developers of the installed ransomware.
+There are no third party tools that can recover files that are encrypted by BlackMamba.
+In such cases, the only way for victims to recover their files free of charge is to restore them from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: